 The peace symbol (pictured below) was originally made by Gerald Holtom in his quest against nuclear proliferation.
-Eventually the symbol got picked up by the anti-war folks of the 1960’s, to be an all-encompassing “against violence” slogan.
-Since then, it has come to be the general hippy-style way of proclaiming a persons’ love for passivism.
+Its original function was as a nuclear disarmament symbol.
+Eventually the symbol got picked up by the anti-war folks of the 1960s, to be an all-encompassing “against violence” slogan.
+Since then, it has come to be the general hippy-style way of proclaiming a person’s love for passivism.

 But there is an interesting little detail about the design that is fun to point out.

 Take a good look at the inside of the peace symbol circle:

 Do you see the vertical line with two branch-off lines at the bottom?
 Yeah, that’s actually a death rune.

 Let’s make it a bit clearer.
 Here’s a picture of the Algiz, a Proto-Germanic symbol (Elder Futhark) that symbolizes “life“: